 Article 8 Funds are funds which promote environmental or social characteristics (although not exclusively) and which invest in companies that follow good governance practices ("Light Green or Article 8 funds").
-Please read the separately available document 'How KBIGI assesses the environmental, social and governance ("ESG") profile of issuers' for more information.
+Please read the separately available document 'How KBIGI assesses the environmental, social and governance ("ESG") profile of issuers'.
 This is available from your Advisor or click here.